qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 **Command line option** ``--nologo``

-This command line argument hides the splash screen when you start |qg|.
+This command line argument hides the splash screen when you start QGIS.

 **Command line option** ``--noplugins``